-RAFO holds graduation ceremony
+Rafo holds graduation ceremony

 The graduating officer took the oath of allegiance and loyalty and thrice shouted for a life to His Majesty Sultan Haitham bin Tarik, the Supreme Commander.

-A number of fighter aircrafts which joined the RAFO as part of development and modernization plans stage an aerial show and then the music band played the Royal anthem.
+A number of fighter aircraft, which joined the Rafo as part of development and modernisation plans, staged an aerial show and then the music band played the Royal Anthem.

 The commander of the graduates’ parade took permission for departure from the chief guest while passing in ordinary march in front of the dais thus announcing the end of the graduation ceremony.

-The celebration was attended by a number of Their Highnesses, commanders of the Sultan’s Armed Forces and the other military and security forces, members of the State Council, ministers, senior military and security officers, military attaches of the embassies of the sisterly and friendly countries, senior retired officers, commissioned and non-commissioned officers and personnel of RAFO, families of the graduating officers and invitees. — ONA
+The celebration was attended by commanders of the Sultan’s Armed Forces, members of the State Council, ministers, officers, military attaches of the embassies of the sisterly and friendly countries, senior retired officers, commissioned and non-commissioned officers and personnel of Rafo, families of the graduating officers and invitees. — ONA